mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 > PLEASE NOTE: For those using Let's Encrypt SSL Certificates the preferred and 100% working method is to use the **Webroot Authenticator Method**.
 There appears to be some issues with people using the http challenge method but can confirm that webroot work flawlessly.
 We are uncertain at this point whether the http-01 challenge method is a certbot or nginx bug.

+# [WARN] DUPLICATE NETWORK MESSAGES FROM NGINX
+## PLEASE READ THIS

+The Duplicate network reports from Nginx is NOT a bug nor can it be fixed, this is the desired behaviour of the blocker.
+Daily updates of IP blacklists cause some well known IP's and ranges to be blacklisted **```old value "1"```** these are then whitelisted at the very end of globalblocklist which is the order of loading which then sets IP's we know are good to their new **```value "0"```** thereby whitelisting them.
+It has been this way since day 1 of the blocker and will remain this way.
+These are simple **[WARN]** messages not **[EMERG]** messages and they do not affect the operation of Nginx in any way whatsoever.

 ************************************************
 <img src="https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/blob/master/.assets/step-1.png"/>